 Information you will need to complete the application:

 - Cumulative GPA

 - Ranked list of the languages you are willing to study.
 We favor candidates who can stay with a language through advanced proficiency.
-To encourage more applications to Turkish, we award them an extra point (see the video here).

 What level of language should you apply to?

 Project GO uses the following system to classify the courses.
 Note that it differs from most university course names — second-year study is “Beginner II,” for example.

 - Beginner I – no prior experience required

 - Beginner II – Students should have completed the equivalent of 2 semesters of study in the target language